jamesssooi/jamesssooi.github.io/_works/maybank2u.md

 <img class="image--left" src="/assets/works/maybank2u/screen-hello.jpg" />

 ### Hello screen // Login page
-A simple hello can mean a thousand words.
-For Maybank, it is to humanise  nancial services.
+A simple *hello* can mean a thousand words.
+For Maybank, it is to humanise financial services.
 This design emphasizes greatly on human interaction, making Maybank feel a lot less like a corporate entity, but more like an actual human interaction.

 As the main landing page, we want to minimize the number of steps needed for the user to accomplish his or her goal.
 Therefore, the login interface is implemented directly in the homepage, making the experience feel more efficient.